Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 + </style>
 ```

-## Appendix TypeScript Magic
+## [Time Permitting - Mention] Appendix TypeScript Magic

-Sometimes defining interfaces for the payload and consuming it in the parent components can be a bit tedious,
-maybe we could go easy, just extract the events payload from the component, let's see how:
+Sometimes defining interfaces for the payload and consuming it in the parent components can be a bit tedious, maybe we could go easy, just extract the events payload from the component, let's see how:

 _./src/tools/extract-event-payload.ts_